Thomas Lamplugh: Life

-He was the son of Christopher Lamplugh of Thwing, East Riding of Yorkshire, Yorkshire and his wife Anne, daughter and coheir of Thomas Roper of Octon in the East Riding of Yorkshire whom he married on 23 November 1607 at Ruston Parva, East Riding of Yorkshire.
+He was the son of Christopher Lamplugh of Thwing, Yorkshire, and his wife Anne, daughter and coheir of Thomas Roper of Octon in the East Riding of Yorkshire whom he married on 23 November 1607 at Ruston Parva, East Riding of Yorkshire.
 Many sources incorrectly cite his father as Thomas, an MP for Cumberland, whose family had been seated at Dovenby in that county for a number of generations.
 There is an interpolation in the parish register of Lamplugh, Cumbria which has his baptism taking place on 13 June 1615.

 Lamplugh was educated at St Bees School and The Queen's College, Oxford.

 He was Dean of Rochester from 1673, and, from 1676, Bishop of Exeter.
 While in Exeter, he retained the Rochester deanery in commendam until his translation to York in 1688.

 On receiving the news of the arrival of William of Orange at Brixham in Torbay, Bishop Lamplugh delivered a public address, in which he exhorted the people of his diocese to remain faithful to King James II.

 He fled to London, together with Dr. Annesley, the Dean.

 As a reward for Lamplugh's loyalty, James procured him the Archbishopric of York, which had been kept vacant for two years.

 He was confirmed in his new see before William's arrival in London, but his Jacobitism was of no very profound character and did not prevent him from assisting at William's coronation.
 He died at Bishopthorpe on 5 May 1691, and was buried in York Minster on 8 May 1691.